Principal Investigator

 Dr. Yang has been honored with four international awards, including the Nadine Barrie Smith Award.
 His research has been featured in major media outlets such as Science, The New York Times, Time, and The Guardian.

-Ph.D. in Mechanical Engineering from the National University of Singapore
+Ph.D. in Mechanical Engineering from University of Missouri

 Graduate Students